danielegrattarola/spektral/README.md

 Spektral also includes lots of utilities for your graph deep learning projects.

-See how to [get started with Spektral](https://danielegrattarola.github.io/spektral/getting-started/) and have a look at the [examples](https://danielegrattarola.github.io/spektral/examples/) for some project templates.
+See how to [get started with Spektral](https://danielegrattarola.github.io/spektral/getting-started/) and have a look at the [examples](https://danielegrattarola.github.io/spektral/examples/) for some templates.

 The source code of the project is available on [Github](https://github.com/danielegrattarola/spektral).
 Read the documentation [here](https://spektral.graphneural.network).